 “We’ve been living in America.
 We know better where McDonald’s is than we know where the wild rice grows,” she said.

 She and 13 others researched and sourced traditional foods from the Pueblo — primarily heirloom corn, squash, beans and chiles — and ate them exclusively for three months earlier this year.
 Most of the volunteers made it through, Swentzell said, despite what she called “detoxing” from the lack of coffee, fats and sweets.
-The group experienced healthy weight loss, improved blood-sugar and cholesterol outcomes, documented in before-and-after medical checks.
+The group experienced healthy weight loss and improved blood-sugar and cholesterol outcomes, documented in before-and-after medical checks.

 And there was a bonus related to sense of self, sense of place.